Amy Hsin

 Keough School of Global Affairs, University of Notre Dame

-I am a sociologist specializing in immigration, social inequality, education, and public policy, with particular attention to Asian Americans and undocumented young adults.
-I have published over 20 peer-reviewed articles in journals including PNAS, Demography, Social Forces, and International Migration Review.
+I am a sociologist and demographer specializing in immigration, social inequality, education, and public policy, with particular attention to Asian Americans and undocumented young adults.
+I have published over 20 peer-reviewed articles in journals including the Proceedings of the National Academy of Sciences, Demography, Social Forces, and International Migration Review.
+My work has been covered by major national outlets including the New York Times, NPR, and The Economist, and has informed policy debates at the city, state, and federal level.
+I have received grants from the National Science Foundation, the Russell Sage Foundation, and the William T. Grant Foundation.

-My forthcoming book, Beyond Dream: Undocumented Young Adults in New York City (Russell Sage Foundation Press), draws on a mixed-method study of undocumented young adults in New York City.
-It examines how ethnic and socioeconomic diversity — alongside immigration policy — shapes education trajectories, life aspirations, and social connections.
+My forthcoming book, co-authored with Sofya Aptekar, Beyond Dream: Undocumented Young Adults in New York City (Russell Sage Foundation Press), draws on over 100 in-depth interviews with undocumented young adults in New York City.
+It examines how ethnic and socioeconomic diversity, alongside immigration policy, shapes education trajectories, life aspirations, and social connections.

 Education